Adsorption-induced surface normal relaxation of a solid adsorbent: Statement of the problem and general relations

-As a result, the interaction of the bound adsorption site (the adsorption site occupied by an adparticle) with neighboring atoms of the adsorbent on the surface and in the subsurface region is changed, which changes the resulting force of neighboring atoms acting on the bound adsorption site.
-This can be described in terms of a new adsorption-induced force $\vec{F}^a(\vec{r},t)$, where $\vec{r}$ is the running coordinate of the adsorption site, that acts on the bound adsorption site.
+As a result, the interaction of the bound adsorption site (the adsorption site occupied by an adparticle) with the neighboring atoms of the adsorbent on the surface and in the subsurface region changes, thus changing the resulting force of the neighboring atoms acting on the bound adsorption site.
+This can be described in terms of an adsorption-induced force $\vec{F}^\textrm{a}(\vec{r},t)$, where $\vec{r}$ is the running coordinate of the adsorption site that acts on the bound adsorption site.
 Due to this force, the equilibrium position of the adsorption site ($x = 0$ for a vacant adsorption site) shifts.
-Once the adparticle leaves the adsorption site, under some conditions, other gas particle can occupy the adsorption site before it relaxes to its nonperturbed equilibrium position $x = 0$.
+Once the adparticle leaves the adsorption site, under some conditions, another gas particle can occupy the adsorption site before it relaxes to its nonperturbed equilibrium position $x = 0$.
 Thus, a gas particle is adsorbed on the adsorbent surface with changed desorption characteristics caused by a local deformation of the adsorbent by the previous adparticle, which can be interpreted as adsorption with memory effect.
-Assume that the adsorption-induced force $\vec{F}^a(\vec{r},t)$ is normal to the boundary and depends only on the coordinate $x$: \ $\vec{F}^a(\vec{r},t) \equiv \vec{F}^a(x,t) = \vec{e}_x\, F^a(x,t)$, where $\vec{e}_x$ is the unit vector along the $0X$-axis. \looseness=-1
+Assume that the adsorption-induced force $\vec{F}^\textrm{a}(\vec{r},t)$ is normal to the boundary and depends only on the coordinate $x$: \ $\vec{F}^\textrm{a}(\vec{r},t) \equiv \vec{F}^\textrm{a}(x,t) = \vec{e}_x\, F^\textrm{a}(x,t)$, where $\vec{e}_x$ is the unit vector along the $Ox$-axis.